distilagency/starward/README.md

 #### /containers

-Adheres to the same name spacing as the core app/containers folders, each partial contain the styling for the React/Redux container that does not fit within an individual component partial.
+Adheres to the same name spacing as the core app/containers folders, each partial contain the styling for the React Redux container that does not fit within an individual component partial.
 App.scss will contain app specific reusable and global styles.

 #### /vendor